 RPA can automate data entry, reconciliation errors, and even specific decision-making processes required for invoice processing, reducing the need for human participation.
 From receipt to payment, RPA can automate the entire process.

-3. Sales Orders
+3. Sales orders

 The challenge of maintaining data integrity across enterprise systems is time-consuming.
-Sales reps must devote valuable time entering data into the CRM and ERP systems.
+Sales reps must devote valuable time to entering data into the CRM and ERP systems.

 Finance analysts must duplicate the information and enter it into a different approach or module.
 This could lead to errors, duplication, and a reduction in production.